Let’s be real.

 That’s why your money is in your Email List.
 So start building your email list right NOW!
 If you need any help to build your email list click here.

 Still not sure about why you need an email list?
 Check out this super helpful post.

 #6.
 You’re not prepared to network with other bloggers

 For reasons best known to you, you’re not prepared to network.
 That’s another reason why blogging isn’t for you.

 You’ve got to realize that blogging is not a one-way traffic.
 It isn’t isn’t all about your blog.
 It isn’t all ‘me, I and myself’.
 No!

 Blogging success is not just publishing content and spreading the word about it.
 A large part of blogging is also networking, connecting and collaborating.
 Or in other words: Blogging is about nurturing a community.

 Part of networking is commenting on blogs, primarily to make friends, but also to drive traffic.
 Make comments that are thoughtful and add value to the conversation.
-When was the last time you commented on other blog post?
+When was the last time you commented on another blog post?
 Are you sharing other blog posts?
-Be a good neighbor and help other bloggers by commenting and sharing their post.
+Be a good neighbor and help other bloggers by commenting on, and sharing their posts.

 #7.
 Like Matt Cutts, you think guest blogging is dead